-Sausage gravy is typically made with milk, but to make it dairy-free it can be made with water, almondmilk or cashewmilk.
-Your gravy won't be too flavorful if you use water, so I recommend almondmilk or cashewmilk.
-I haven't noticed a difference in the flavor when using almondmilk, but the color is a brown shade as opposed to a gray shade when using milk.
+Sausage gravy is typically made with milk.
+To make Dairy-Free Sausage Gravy, you can be make it with water, almondmilk, cashewmilk or soy milk.
+Your gravy won't be too flavorful if you use water, so I recommend soy milk, almondmilk or cashewmilk.
+We don't notice a difference in the flavor when using almondmilk or cashewmilk.
+However, the color is a brown shade as opposed to a gray shade when using milk.

 It seems to me that a common issue with sausage gravy is that it tastes like flour.
 Sausage gravy will taste like flour if the flour and grease mixture isn't cooked long enough.
 You want to cook the flour and grease mixture a few minutes, until you have a light brown roux and it begins to smell a little nutty.
 A roux, pronounced "roo", is a thickening agent made with equal parts of fat and flour.
 A roux is added to gravies, soups and stews to thicken the liquid without having lumps.